mkazhdan/EDT/README.md

 <summary>
 <font size="+1"><b>EDTFromMesh/MarchingCubes</b></font>
 </summary>
-To run this executable you must specify the input mesh and the output voxel grid of unsigned distances:
+To run this executable you must specify the input mesh and the output voxel grid:
 <blockquote><code>% Bin/*/EDTFromMesh --in <A HREF="http://www.cs.jhu.edu/~misha/Code/EDT/bunny.ply">bunny.ply</A> --out bunny.saito.edt --depth 9 </code></blockquote>
-This generates a 512&times;512&times;512 voxel grid file <CODE>bunny.saito.edt</CODE> of unsigned EDT values using Saito and Toriwaki's method.<BR>
-Additionally, specifying a non-negative radius:
+This generates a 512&times;512&times;512 voxel grid file of unsigned EDT values using Saito and Toriwaki's method.
+Using a non-negative radius:
 <blockquote><code>% Bin/*/EDTFromMesh --in <A HREF="http://www.cs.jhu.edu/~misha/Code/EDT/bunny.ply">bunny.ply</A> --out bunny.danielsson.edt --depth 9 --radius 1</code></blockquote>
-generates a 512&times;512&times;512 voxel grid file <CODE>bunny.danielsson.edt</CODE> of unsigned EDT values using Danielsson's method.<BR>
+generates a 512&times;512&times;512 voxel grid file of unsigned EDT values using Danielsson's method.<BR>
 You can then extract the iso-surface at a distance of 5 voxel by calling:
 <blockquote><code>% Bin/*/MarchingCubes --in bunny.saito.edt --out bunny.saito.ply --value 5</code></blockquote>
 <blockquote><code>% Bin/*/MarchingCubes --in bunny.danielsson.edt --out bunny.danielsson.ply --value 5</code></blockquote>